 As part of the Declaration, people living with Dementia and their family Carers have explained seven outcomes they hope to achieve in their lives, which include having personal choice, receiving a service designed according to individual needs, and feeling a sense of belonging.

 Members of the DAA, including care associations, home care providers, government organisations and charities, are all committed to fulfilling these outcomes.
 In order to achieve this, each organisation is committed to several principles.
 These principles include working in partnership with other organisations to share best practice in Dementia, being an ambassador for the National Dementia Declaration, reporting publicly about progress, and improving understanding about Dementia.

-Commenting on the challenges currently faced by people living with Dementia, Melanie explains, “Less than half of people living with Dementia have a diagnosis, which means they are unable to access the support required.”
+Commenting on the challenges currently faced by people living with Dementia, Jayne explains, “Less than half of people living with Dementia have a diagnosis, which means they are unable to access the support required.”

 The issues surrounding diagnosis were addressed by speakers and attendees of the Event, including Dr Charles Alessi, Chairman of the National Association of Primary Care, who released the report entitled ‘Benefits of Timely Dementia Diagnosis’.
 Current statistics on diagnosis proved somewhat alarming, with speakers at the event explaining that the diagnosis rate of Dementia stands at 48%.

 In light of the low diagnosis rate, speakers suggested that diagnosis demands pre-diagnostic counselling and consent, cognitive assessment, increased communication, and psychosocial intervention in early and moderate Dementia.
 Importantly, speakers highlighted a need for high quality assessments, explaining that poor quality assessments are leading to poor diagnosis.